 🦋 Do you feel hateful and resentful when you walk through your workplace?

-🦋 Do you get any acknowledgement for a job well done?
+🦋 Do you get any acknowledgment for a job well done?

 Well, here are some questions below to ask yourself.
 Answer them with the first reaction you have.

 🦋 Am I learning any new aspects in my position?

 🦋 Are my job duties challenging to me?

 🦋 Do I enjoy going to work every day?